-I. How important is homologous recombination for the evolution of traits involved in host shifts or adaptation to new environments?
+How important is homologous recombination for the evolution of traits involved in host shifts or adaptation to new environments in microbes and hosts?

-How has the demographics impacts the accumulation of deleterious mutations, impacting the fitness of individuals
+How has the demographics impacts the accumulation of deleterious mutations, impacting the fitness of individuals?